Mylab6/PiBluetoothMidSetup/README.md

 ## This will change serveral system wide packages/ configurations
 ## Do not run this on your primary machine or anything you don't know how to recover.
-Turn a raspberry pi into a Bluetooth Midi device , this assumes your using raspbian
+Turn a Raspberry Pi into a Bluetooth Midi device , this assumes your using raspbian.
+By default you still need to plug in a real usb midi device into the Raspberry PI, however it's very possible to send midi signals from software and transmit them via Bluetooh.
+While I may add this latter, it's not included with this release.

 Takes https://neuma.studio/rpi-midi-complete.html and wrapps it into a nice automated script.